 The first step is to accurately measure your bathroom space to ensure the tub will fit.
 Freestanding tubs come in various sizes, and it’s essential to leave room for movement around the tub and for any additional fixtures like vanities, showers, or towel racks.

-- Tip: Measure not only the length and width of the available space but also consider the height of ceilings, especially if you are choosing a taller or deeper tub.
+- Measure not only the length and width of the available space but also consider the height of ceilings, especially if you are choosing a taller or deeper tub.

 2. Assess User Comfort and Needs